0xtf/xroot.org/README.md

 # xroot.org

-This repository holds the content of xroot.org.
+This repository holds the content of xroot.org in an attempt to have a self-sustained Hugo installation without the typical crazyness that goes into it.
 Not much else worth browsing here.